GoateePFE/PowerShellSummit2019/Lab_01_PowerShell_Policies.md

     `Get-ChildItem HKLM:\Software\Policies\Microsoft\Windows\PowerShell\ -Recurse`

-1. Now you will find event ID `4103` logging for nearly any command you run.
-Open a new PowerShell console, try some commands, and then uses the steps above to find the events.
+1. Now you will find event ID `800` and `4103` logging for nearly any command you run.
+Open a *new* PowerShell console, try some commands, and then use the steps above to find the events.

 > **NOTE** - A PowerShell console / runspace / session will cache policies when launched.
 In order to see the policy take effect, you must open a fresh console.